atlassian/data-center-helm-charts/docs/examples/database/CLOUD_PROVIDERS.md

 # Provisioning databases on cloud-based providers
-Deployment and configuration instructions for cloud providers can be found below:
+Database deployment and configuration instructions for cloud providers can be found below:

 * [Amazon RDS](AMAZON_RDS.md)